 INTEGRATION TESTING: It’s one step –up from unit testing.
 In this type, various unit-test components are used to build a program that produces a particular output.
 There are two types corresponding to this, namely, a) Black Box testing where the focus is on what is the output?, and b) white Box testing which focuses on how the output is achieved.

 REGRESSION TESTING: A software cannot remain static.
 With changes in the business model or requirements, new modules have to be added.
 This type of testing checks whether the application works fine even after a new module is added.
 For example, if different types of events are added in an event management app, will it still work fine?

 SMOKE TESTING: This is a basic test to ensure that one part of the software is working fine before proceeding to the next one.
 This means that if an application has 22 modules, one must make sure that module 1 is okay before adding module 2.

-ALPHA TETSING: This is a type of acceptance testing, i.e., testing the application within the organization before releasing it.
+ALPHA TESTING: This is a type of acceptance testing, i.e., testing the application within the organization before releasing it.

-BETA TETSING: This implies testing it for a limited number of users for feedback before releasing it to the entire market.
+BETA TESTING: This implies testing it for a limited number of users for feedback before releasing it to the entire market.

-SYSTEM TESTING: Here, the application is tested in different operating system to check its viability.
+SYSTEM TESTING: Here, the application is tested in different operating systems to check its viability.

-STRESS TESTING: The application is exposed to unfavorable condition to check if it persists.
+STRESS TESTING: The application is exposed to unfavorable conditions to check if it persists.

-PERFORMANCE TESTING: The final check to see the speed and effectiveness of application.
+PERFORMANCE TESTING: The final check to see the speed and effectiveness of the application.

 The process of software testing is a web of logical steps woven with technical nuances.
 A QA engineer or a software professional must behave like an end-user but think like a software developer.